-Guinea Pigs originated in South America but are now found throughout most parts of the world.
+Originated in South America, although they are no longer found in the wild only in captivity throughout most parts of the world.

-A sow can have between 1 and 6 puppies but generally averaging 3 - 4 but have been known to have up to 8.
-Their young are born fully developed with a full coat of hair and eyes open.
-They will start wandering around an hour after birth and take solid food a day or two later.
+A sow can have between 1- 8 puppies but an average of 3 - 4.
+Their young are born fully developed with eyes open.
+They will start moving an hour after birth and take solid food a day or two later.